 The house is on the northern escarpment of the Cotswolds in a designated area of outstanding natural beauty.
 It has a lovely private west-facing garden.
 Beyond it, rare-breed sheep graze in old fruit orchards that were once so characteristic of this slope of the Cotswolds.

 It is a quintessentially Cotswold home, with ancient stone-flagged floors, huge exposed beams and thick walls.
 Idiosyncratic in style, it has a timeless feel, a place to relax and unwind.
 Only the sound of the Gloucester and Warwickshire steam train occasionally punctures the rural peace.

 Stanley Pontlarge is a cluster of six houses and a small Norman church.
 Beyond the hamlet and farm buildings, a hill track leads over Stanley Mount to Winchcombe, one-time capital of Mercia and an historic stone town with a fine wool church.

 You can walk out of the cottage directly onto footpaths across fabulous open countryside, making the cottage an ideal destination for walkers and all lovers of the countryside.
 Alternatively, many of the attractions that the Cotswolds are famous for are within easy reach.

-To find out when The Cottage Stanley Pontlarge is available for rent, see our Availability page
+To book The Cottage Stanley Pontlarge, see our Availability & Booking page